sukhminderarora/w2tictactoe/README.md

 # w2tictactoe
-This is tic tac toe console game.
-Two Players ('X' and '0') play this game
+Tic Tac Toe project for Wave two.
+It is a console based project.
+Two players ('X' and '0') play this game by giving inputs in the console.